BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Ten Minute Motivation**

+While it is undoubtedly true that if you really want to make progress on something important and meaningful that stretches your current abilities, you really need a solid three hour soak concentrating on that one thing, if you are working in an atmosphere rich in distractions much shorter blocks of time are way more suitable.
+The famous pomodoro technique advocates 25 minutes.
+My experience is that this is a very good length of time for making worthwhile progress.
+And running a session of multiple pomodoros all devoted to different projects can make some serious inroads.
+Alternating pomodoros between a highly desired long term goal and more urgent tasks can be a great way to balance current and future goals.

+But the reality most of us face is that we spend days in a hail of distractions, some unavoidable, some avoidable but tempting.
+I have found that 10 minute sessions are both effective and actually motivating.
+You can get way more done in 10 minutes than you imagine.
+I keep track of these 10 minute sessions and looking back over the day and seeing it fill up with small patches of progress gives me a feeling I am getting somewhere no matter how chaotic the day is proving.

 #### **Squeezing Writing into a Working Day**

 The fundamental challenge of this book is whether it is possible to do meaningful work in between distractions.
 The main distraction I had in mind was the kind of media that the internet is serving up.
 That is a potent distraction because there is a Darwinian selection process at work whereby the most appealing content tends to get viewed more, gets more revenue and so it gets spread more widely.